"My dear, I believe there are more cells in the next room," Wynne said gently, touching her arm.

 "You need to ask, my Warden?"
 Zev said.

-Vaughan smirked.
+Vaughan frowned sourly.
 "You know how elves are.
 Every now and again they start to think they're people, and you have to put them back in their proper place."

 Una would have liked to see him stranded in the Brecilian Forest at the mercy of the Dalish, although she suspected even that wouldn't change his tune.
 Distasteful as she found his opinions on this topic—and most others, she remembered—that didn't change the fact that he was still the rightful Arl of Denerim.